-Addiction is a disease.
+Substance abuse is a disease.
 It is life-altering for those struggling with it and those with a loved one battling it.
 Addiction is not a flaw in your character.
 It is a physical demand from the body to use a substance it has become dependent on.
-But, addiction is treatable if you will be open to get assistance from your loved ones who are concern about you as well as from professional help.
+But, addiction is treatable if you will be open to getting assistance from your loved ones who are concerned about you as well as from professional help.

 Prescription drugs, alcohol, and illegal drugs, along with other addictive substances, are not only physically safe to stop, but they create an emotional and mental struggle for everyone involved.
 As a result, you need to view your addiction as a battle.
 Fight it like you would any other disease.